Child population by age group in Indiana

 Please see original source for the population breakdowns for single age group, or submit a data request to firstname.lastname@example.org.

 Data is for Calendar Year.

 Indiana Youth Institute

 What are the challenges for Hoosier kids – and what do we do?
-IYI's Data and Impact Divison each year provides a comprehensive book on the State of the Child.
-The Indiana Kids Count Data Book provides the latest data on youth, as well as research and solutions on critical issues.
+Every year, IYI provides a comprehensive book on the State of the Child.
+IYI's Indiana KIDS COUNT Data Book provides the latest data on youth, as well as research and solutions on critical issues.

 For more information about all of IYI's data services, please visit www.iyi.org.Learn More

 - Indiana Youth Institute